adwhit/hsr/README.md

 # HSR

-Build fast HTTP apis, fast, with Rust + OpenAPI.
+Build fast HTTP apis fast, with Rust, and [OpenAPI](https://swagger.io/docs/specification/about/)

- * Define your API as an [OpenAPI 3.0](https://swagger.io/docs/specification/about/) spec
+ * Define your API as an [OpenAPI 3.0](https://github.com/OAI/OpenAPI-Specification) spec
  * Code-gen a server/client interface (based on actix-web)
  * Implement your interface (simple, safe, strongly typed!)
  * Run!
 'If it compiles, it works'